shashi999Kant/Trade-Bot-backend/README.md

 Stay updated with live cryptocurrency prices and trends using data from the **CoinGecko API**.

 ### Secure Payments
-The platform integrates **Razorpay**  for efficient and secure payment processing.
+The platform integrates **Razorpay**  for efficient and secure payment processing for investing.

 ### JWT Authentication
 **JWT-based authentication** ensures that user accounts are securely managed.